ioggstream/python-course/mysql-101/lesson-1-0-installation.md

         [mysqld]
         ...mysql defaults...
         # System user for mysql
-        #  create if not exists
+        #  create if not exists.
         user=mysql

         # All data files will go
-        #  there
+        #  there.
         datadir=/var/lib/mysql

+        # Create the undo tablespace and
+        #  reduce disk usage.
+        innodb_undo_tablespaces=2
+        innodb_log_file_size=5M

 ## The datadir
 Create or recreate the default one (from my.cnf)

         mysqld --initialize

-Or create alternative ones
+Or create alternative ones (configure selinux/apparmor before!)

         mysqld --initialize --datadir=/data2

+A new password is generated each time you initialize the datadir

+        grep pass /var/log/mysqld.log
+        2018-01-08T10:42:22.221149Z 1 [Note] A temporary password is generated for root@localhost: Cewoi.zFp99g

 ## The datadir